NickGarcia44/site-blog-ong-pet/README.md

-# Instituto Sandra - Dog Rescue and Adoption Website
+Dog Rescue and Adoption Website

 ## Overview

-Instituto Sandra is a static website for a dog rescue and adoption NGO (Non-Governmental Organization) in Brazil.
+Static website for a dog rescue and adoption NGO (Non-Governmental Organization).
 The website serves as an informational platform to showcase the organization's mission, facilitate dog adoptions, accept donations, and provide contact information.
 The site is built using vanilla HTML, CSS, and JavaScript with a focus on accessibility and responsive design.

 ## System Architecture